systematic-magic/AgingPubMed/research_papers_html.rst

 	- Prefixes: :sample:`McCann, O'Kelly`
 	- Mononym: :sample:`Govindjee`

-If you see that author name does not comply to these standards, please contact corresponding author and ask to provide author name in correct format.
+If you see that author name does not comply to these standards or you have a doubt about a name, please contact corresponding author and ask to provide author name in correct format.
+(`PubMed <https://pubmed.ncbi.nlm.nih.gov/>`_ can be used as a resource to clarify doubts about author names, but this method should only be used if the author's name can be found to appear in one consistent way.
+Still check with author before making changes other than adding periods after initials.)

 3.5.
 Check that each author name contains a number linked to the affiliation text (i.e. affiliation number).
 One author name can contain a few affiliation numbers.